qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/resolution.rst

 Typical mobile devices like smartphones and tablets come in all kinds of resolutions and pixel densities. %{Mobile} applications are able to adapt to all those different environments as described in the following sections.

 Fortunately, you don't have to care much, as the framework handles most of it automatically.
-But it also enables to further optimize for a great user experience on such devices as explained below.
+But it also enables you to further optimize for a great user experience on such devices as explained below.

 High Pixel Density